-The Junos Space Appliance is shipped preloaded with Junos Space, which enables you to start running Network Director and the Network Director API with minimal configuration.
-The basic configuration procedure for setting up the appliance to run as a single Junos Space node is summarized here.
-For complete configuration steps, see Configuring a Junos Space Appliance.
+The basic configuration procedure for setting up the hardware appliance to run as a single Junos Space node is summarized here.
+For complete configuration steps, see Configuring a Junos Space Appliance or Configuring the Basic Settings of a Junos Space Virtual Appliance.

-You need two IP addresses on the same subnet to complete software configuration.
+You need two IP addresses on the same subnet to complete the configuration.
 The first IP address is for the eth0 interface on the appliance; the second IP address is for accessing Junos Space by using the Web GUI.

-- 1. At the serial console login prompt, type the default username (${\bf admin}$) and press Enter. - 2.
-Type the default password (abc123) and press Enter. - You are prompted to change your password. - 3.
-To change the default password, do the following: - a.
+- 1. At the serial console login prompt, type the default username (admin) and press Enter. - 2.
+Type the default password (abc123) and press Enter.

+You are prompted to change your password.

+- 3. To change the default password, do the following: - a.
 Type the default password and press Enter. - b.
-Type your new password and press Enter. - c.
-Retype your new password and press Enter.
+Type a new password and press Enter. - c.
+Retype the new password and press Enter.